Kleisli/Milly.CrudUI/README.md

     export:
         properties: []
 ```
-For each view, an array of properties to be displayed or edited can be configured.
+For each view, an array of properties that should be rendered can be configured.
-The configuration of view `relation` specifies what properties of a model are displayed when shown in the `show`view of the `parent` model.
+The view `relation` specifies what properties of a model are displayed when it is shown as relation in the
+`show` view of the `parent` model.

-For the `index` and the `relation` view it can be configured whether the column headers that display the property labels should be shown or not.
+For the `index` and the `relation` view the column headers that display the property
+labels can be shown or not.
 The default value is `false`.

+The views configuration are optional.
+When no views configuration exists for a view, all properties are displayed
+and the default settings are applied.

-#### Customization
+#### Customize
 - configure filter options in the `index` view
 - configure the pagination for the `index` view
-- apply different styles with theming

 see [Documentation/Configuration.md](Documentation/Configuration.md#views)

 ### Properties-Configuration
-To make Milly.CrudUi aware of a property of your model, add it as a key to `properties`.
+To make Milly.CrudUi aware of a property of your model, it has to be added as a key to the `properties` configuration.
-If you don't add any property configuration
-- the default `type` `string` will be applied
-- the label will be fetched from the xlf file `Model/MyModel.xlf` with the property name as trans-unit id. see [Documentation/MyModel.xlf](Documentation/MyModel.xlf) for an example.
-    - if there is no such file or key, the property name will be used as label

 ```
 properties:
     textProperty: []
     title:
         label: 'Title'
 ```

-PropertyEditors provide form fields to edit properties and PropertyDisplayers are used to display properties of different types.
-There are several combinations of PropertyEditor and PropertyDisplayer that can be configured by `type`.
-For some types there are `options` that can or have to be defined.
+If there is no property configuration
+- the default `type` `string` will be applied
+- the label will be fetched from the xlf file `Model/MyModel.xlf` with the property name as trans-unit id. see [Documentation/MyModel.xlf](Documentation/MyModel.xlf) for an example.
+    - if there is no such file or key, the property name will be used as label

 ```
 properties:
     image: